shadowofleaf96/GreenVille/README.md

 - **Splash Screen**: A splash screen is displayed upon launching the app, enhancing the user experience during the initial loading phase.

-- **Swipe-to-Refresh**: Users can refresh the web content by swiping down, providing an intuitive way to reload pages.
+- **Swipe-to-Refresh**: Users can refresh the web content by swiping down, providing an intuitive way to reload pages.(Disabled, it cause conflict with webview scrolling)

 - **Bottom Navigation**: The app features a bottom navigation bar, allowing users to easily switch between Home, Cart, and Profile sections.

 - **Offline Handling**: The app detects internet connectivity and displays an appropriate message or layout when there's no connection, ensuring users are informed about their network status.

-- **File Upload and Download Support**: Users can upload and download files through the WebView, enhancing the app's interactivity.
+- **File Upload and Download Support**: Users can upload and download files through the WebView, enhancing the app's interactivity.(will be used soon)

 - **Push Notifications**: Integrated with Firebase Cloud Messaging, the app can receive and handle push notifications to keep users informed about updates and promotions.